Trauma, Language, and Memory

 Please join us to explore this important topic with Dr. Carol Westby, PhD, CCC-SLP, BCS-CL.

 Childhood trauma significantly impacts brain development, often leading to lasting changes in neurobiology that affect cognitive, language, and social-emotional functioning.
-This webinar delves into the neurobiological underpinnings of trauma and its effects on key developmental areas: language, autobiographical memory, and self-regulation.
-We will explore how trauma disrupts the brain’s capacity to process and communicate experiences, affecting children's language development and their ability to construct coherent life stories.
-We will also examine how trauma hinders self-regulation, leading to challenges in managing emotions and behaviors.
+This webinar delved into the neurobiological underpinnings of trauma and its effects on key developmental areas: language, autobiographical memory, and self-regulation.
+We explored how trauma disrupts the brain’s capacity to process and communicate experiences, affecting children's language development and their ability to construct coherent life stories.
+We also examined how trauma hinders self-regulation, leading to challenges in managing emotions and behaviors.

-The session will highlight intervention strategies directed to parents and children to facilitate children’s communication and self-regulation.
-Attendees will gain insight into therapeutic approaches that support narrative expression, empower emotional regulation, and build safe, supportive environments for children affected by trauma.
+The session highlighted intervention strategies directed to parents and children to facilitate children’s communication and self-regulation.
+Attendees gained insight into therapeutic approaches that support narrative expression, empower emotional regulation, and build safe, supportive environments for children affected by trauma.
 This webinar is ideal for educators, speech-language pathologists, mental health professionals, and caregivers seeking to deepen their understanding of trauma-informed care and its role in promoting healing and development in children.

 - Describe neurobiological and epigenetic responses to maltreatment and trauma